 In TIG welding ( Tungsten Inert Gas), also known as GTAW (Gas Tungsten Arc Welding), the electric arc is established between the base metal and a non-consumable Tungsten electrode.
 Ll, this is done in a protective atmosphere created by the inert gas chosen for the project.
 His gas is used to protect the metal we melt for air welding.

-The trouble is that TIG welding equipment is a little more complicated than MIG welders, and the welding process is also slower. n the contrary, when done correctly, it can create more robust and durable joints than MIG welds.
+The trouble is that TIG welding equipment is a little more complicated than MIG welders, and the welding process is also slower. n the contrary, it can create more robust and durable joints when done correctly than MIG welds.

 First steps